w3c/respec-vc/README.md

 ### Set Specific Tabs to Display

-The `data-vc-tabs` property can be set to a space delimited list containing any of the following values to customize the tabs displayed:
+The `data-vc-tabs` property can be set to a space-delimited list containing any of the following values to customize the tabs displayed:

 On by default: